 Cassie couldn't assimilate the information.
-She'd had no idea how Cole Martin felt about her until those fateful two nights.
+She'd had no idea how Griffin Hunter felt about her until those fateful two nights.
 It certainly hadn't been obvious.
 How had Diane known?
-Had her sister really done it deliberately?
+Had her sister really done this deliberately?

-"You always overlooked Diane's shortcomings," Cole went on.
-"Two such completely different sisters.
-Diane was the wild child, grabbing at life with both hands, and you were the object of every respectable man's dream.
+"You always overlooked Diane's shortcomings," Griffin went on.
+"Two such completely different sisters-Diane, the wild child, grabbing at life with both hands and you, the object of every respectable man's dream.
 You had no idea how all those proper young men felt about you, did you?
-You didn't even know how great sex could be until that night, did you, sugar."
+You didn't even know how great sex could be until that night, did you, sugar?"